-- Engaged in, or to have previously engaged in, dishonest practices, including the deliberate attempt to recruit a student where this clearly conflicts with the obligations of registered providers under Standard 7 (Transfer between registered providers). - Facilitating the enrolment of a student who the education agent believes will not comply with the conditions of his or her student visa; - Using Provider Registration and International Students Management System (PRISMS) to create Confirmations of Enrolment for other than a bona fide student; or - Providing immigration advice where not authorised under the Migration Act 1958 to do so.
+- Engaged in, or to have previously engaged in, dishonest practices, including the deliberate attempt to recruit a student where this clearly conflicts with the obligations of registered providers under Standard 7 (Transfer between registered providers). - Facilitating the enrolment of a student who the education agent believes will not comply with the conditions of their student visa. - Using Provider Registration and International Students Management System (PRISMS) to create Confirmations of Enrolment for other than a bona fide student; or - Providing immigration advice where not authorised under the Migration Act 1958 to do so.